-Our Pastoral Care structure ensures that every girl, at every stage, feels supported and valued.
-All staff are advisers as well as teachers, and we encourage a relationship of mutual respect between adults and pupils.
+Our pastoral care structure ensures that every girls, at every stage, feels supported and valued.
+All our guidance staff are advisers as well as teachers and encourage a relationship of mutual respect between adults and pupils.

-At ESMS we have embraced the Scottish Government framework for “Getting It Right For Every Child (GIRFEC).
-The welfare of girls is at the heart of everything we do.
-Their wellbeing – academic, emotional, physical and social – will be nurtured by our caring, professional staff in partnership with families and outside agencies.
-Our aim is to ensure each pupil is safe, healthy, active, nurtured, achieving, respected, responsible and included.
+At ESMS we have embraced the Scottish Government framework for “Getting It Right For Every Child” (GIRFEC).
+The welfare of every girl is at the heart of everything we do.
+Her wellbeing – academic, emotional, physical and social – will be nurtured by our caring, professional staff in partnership with families and outside agencies.
+Our aim is to ensure each girl is safe, healthy, active, nurtured, successful, respected, responsible and included.

-In addition, we have dedicated guidance leaders, each with specific responsibility for a small group of pupils, so every girl knows there is someone to turn to about academic, personal or social matters.
-As a parent, you will always have a named and consistent point of contact should you need it.
+Our dedicated guidance teachers each have specific responsibility for a small group of girls, who know there is always someone to turn to about academic, personal or social matters.
+As a parent, you will come to know your daughter’s guidance teacher who will be a permanent point of contact for you.

-The Mary Erskine School also employs a school counsellor who can offer pupils confidential support on any matter they wish to discuss.
+They Mary Erskine School also employs a school counsellor who can offer girls confidential support on any personal matter they wish to discuss.